-This proposal describes a basic URI scheme to handle Ada transfers and links to single stake pools or weighted lists of multiple pools.
+This describes a general standard URI scheme with two specific protocols to handle Ada transfers and links to weighted lists of stake pools.

 For payment URIs: